-PE kits (white T-shirt, dark shorts and plimsols or trainers) should be in school "just in case!" and for any sports clubs or visiting coaches.
+PE kits (white T-shirt, dark shorts and plimsolls or trainers) should be in school "just in case!" and for any sports clubs.
 Please ensure PE kit and school clothing is clearly named.

 All children have homework books and a task sheet.
 A copy of this term's homework tasks can be downloaded below.
 Each homework task is worth points.
 Children should aim to complete a total of 20 points each half term.
 They may choose their homework task for the week from the termly list.
 (Year 3 and 4 homework tasks available to download below).
 Please could all homework tasks be handed in on a Thursday so we may celebrate homework together on Fridays.
 Remember to as creative as you wish for each task.
 See homework links below.

 Children have an opportunity to change their reading books everyday.
 However it is helpful if reading diaries are signed to ensure children are reading, engaging and understanding what they read.
 Please ensure you listen to your child read regularly and sign their reading diaries.

 Oxford Owl is an award-winning website to help support children’s learning, both at home